Using a Simatic PLC as IO controller¶

 Add modules to IO-device¶

 In the device view, select the “rt-labs-dev” device (by using the dropdown).
 Add a module to the “Device overview” tab.
 That is done by dragging a module from the “Hardware catalog”, which is located to the right of screen.
 The modules are found in “Other field devices” > Profinet IO > I/O > rt-labs > rt-labs dev > Module.
 Drop the module in the correct slot row in the “Device overview table”.
+For the tutorial use a “DIO 8xLogicLevel” module in slot 1.
 Only modules that fit in the respective slot seems to stick.

 Run the application¶